Where to see bluebells - Country Life

-Late snow and crazy weather has made the bluebells late this year – but they're out now, so it's time to plan your trip to see these beautiful Springtime visitors.
+Spring is here at last, and the bluebells are out, so it's time to plan your trip to see these beautiful annual visitors at their peak.

-Woodland floors, with all their bouncy richness of leaf mould, are fascinating year-round – but especially so in spring.
-First came the snowdrops; now, it’s the turn of the bluebell to create lakes of colour beneath the slowly unfolding canopy of green.
+First came the snowdrops, then the daffodils, and now it’s the turn of the bluebell to create lakes of colour across the country.

+If you want to grow your own, you’ll have to be surprisingly patient: trying to grow your own bluebells can often mean a wait of several years before you see the first blooms pop out.

+That will at least let you make sure that you plant native bluebells rather than the sadly more common Continental species — if you’re wondering how to tell the difference between a British bluebell and a Spanish bluebell, here’s our guide.

 Where to see bluebells this spring